Santiago Holidays

 Fun Facts

-Santiago is home to the world's largest swimming pool, located at San Alfonso del Mar!
+Santiago is home to the world's largest swimming pool, the San Alfonso del Mar, stretching over 1,013 meters!

 Currency